gnana-prakash55/StockBot-using-Rasa/README.md

 > rasa shell

+If you want GUI experience run the following command

+> rasa run -m models --enable-api --cors "*" --debug

+Now open the index.html and chat with it!!

+You can use phrases like,
+- The stock price of AAPL
+- The stock of FB
+- SBUX

+Please ensure that the stockID is correct!

 You can also integrate this bot with telegram,slack,facebook messenger and other channels.
 You can refer it here https://rasa.com/docs/rasa/user-guide/messaging-and-voice-channels/